 Both of these cards have Visa Signature benefits, like free movies, hotel discounts, and wine tastings.

 If you fly United a handful of times per year and don’t have status, the United Explorer packs a lot of perks and easily justifies the annual fee.
 The Chase Sapphire Preferred has chip technology and more flexible points, so I’m going to just call this one a tie.
 Hope that’s cool.

-Winner: Tie (Unless you primarily fly United)
+Winner: Tie (Unless you primarily fly United, then go with United)

 Best Points System: Ultimate Rewards or MileagePlus?